We’ve got everything you need to know about one of Washington, DC’s most popular attractions.

 The museum contains thousands of espionage artifacts.

-Thanks to the immense donation of collector H. Keith Milton, who contributed thousands of items, the new Spy Museum’s collection of spy gadgets and tools is more robust than ever before.
+Thanks to the immense donation of collector H. Keith Melton, who contributed thousands of items, the Spy Museum’s collection of spy gadgets and tools is more robust than ever before.
 You can look at and learn about items used for surveillance and counter-surveillance, escape and evasion, disguise, secret entry and more.
 Highlights include a coat fitted with a buttonhole camera (from Russia), a 1922 silver dollar equipped with a suicide pin (from the U.S.) and a Steineck ABC Wristwatch featuring a tiny camera (from Germany).

 Original short films are sprinkled throughout your Spy Museum excursion.
 The Briefing Theater includes a film that guides you through the experience of being a spy, including dead drops, disguises and deceit.
 Real Spies, Real Stories dives deep into real-life spy operations from the actual participants, providing insight into the trade that you can’t get anywhere else.